7 Referral Email Templates for More Word-of-Mouth Referrals

 [Website]

-2. Email Template for Asking Professional Colleagues for Referrals
+2. Referral Email Sample for Professional Colleagues

 Hi [colleague’s name],

-(Optional incentive statement): We are also offering [incentive] for every referred [customer/client] brought in.
+We are also offering [incentive] for every referred [customer/client] brought in.

 Thank you,